Anyone's Child Tour

 A network of families who have been damaged by current drug policy come together to support each other in their campaign for a more humane and just system.
 Their personal stories are captured on a website.
 They speak at events to educate the public about controlling drugs through legal regulation.

-Transform Drug Policy Foundation
+Charity information: Transform Drug Policy Foundation

 Families who have lost loved ones or seen them imprisoned and stigmatised because of drug use currently have nowhere to go.
 They are marginalised, unheard and discounted.
 But their call for the legal regulation of drugs is a brave one that aims to save lives and protect people.
 Young people currently have easy access to unregulated drugs that can kill them.
 Anyone's Child wants to take them out of the hands of gangsters and give the control to the government, to doctors and to those who care.